ovace/art/quotes.md

 Inspiration is glimpsing an idea.
 Experience is explaining it. (a friend)

 Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.

+Don’t bend; don’t water it down; don’t try to make it logical; don’t edit your own soul according to the fashion.
+Rather, follow your most intense obsessions mercilessly. <http://quoteinvestigator.com/tag/franz-kafka/>